-- He possesses wisdom, 24. - As the Spirit of God, He is distinguishable from God the Father yet inseparable from him, 30.

-His part of the Trinity: Both descriptions point toward the New Testament revelation of God as Father, Son and Word (Wisdom), and Spirit.
+- He possesses wisdom, 24. - As the Spirit of God, He is distinguishable from God the Father yet inseparable from him, 30. - Both descriptions point toward the New Testament revelation of God as Father, Son and Word (Wisdom), and Spirit.

 Our created nature: We are the crown of creation, yet, like all of creation, we are utterly dependent upon God for life and health and breath, 14-15, 23, 28-30.